fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - AWS Parameter Store (SSM)
   - Also called Simple Systems Manager
+  - Alternative to AWS Secrets Manager with cost
   - Secure storage for configuration and secrets
   - Free
   - Version tracking